rstek/cuez-assignment/README.md

 - Database isolation must be at least `READ COMMITTED` (ideally `REPEATABLE READ` or `SERIALIZABLE`) so only committed data is visible to the jobs.

 ## AI / LLM usage
-LLM's were used for:
+LLM's were used for (non exhaustive list):
 - Generating boiler plate diagrams
 - Preforming transformations on multiple files.
+Some examples:
-  - For example "insert comments to dispatch events in our jobs in the following cases ...", after which I would go through them and check it.
+  - "insert comments to dispatch events in our jobs in the following cases ...", after which I would go through them and check it.
+  - Adding "Next: " links to the documentation.
 - Evaluating documentation against goals listed in the assignment brief.

 ---